bensongao/DataCleaningCourseraProject/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 timeBodyAcc-XYZ
 timeGravityAcc-XYZ
 timeBodyAccJerk-XYZ
 timeBodyGyro-XYZ
 timeBodyGyroJerk-XYZ
 timeBodyAccMag
 timeGravityAccMag
 timeBodyAccJerkMag
 timeBodyGyroMag
 timeBodyGyroJerkMag
 freqBodyAcc-XYZ
 freqBodyAccJerk-XYZ
 freqBodyGyro-XYZ
 freqBodyAccMag
 freqBodyAccJerkMag
 freqBodyGyroMag
 freqBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

 mean(): Mean value
 std(): Standard deviation
-mad(): Median absolute deviation max(): Largest value in array min(): Smallest value in array sma(): Signal magnitude area energy(): Energy measure.
-Sum of the squares divided by the number of values. iqr(): Interquartile range entropy(): Signal entropy arCoeff(): Autorregresion coefficients with Burg order equal to 4 correlation(): correlation coefficient between two signals maxInds(): index of the frequency component with largest magnitude meanFreq(): Weighted average of the frequency components to obtain a mean frequency skewness(): skewness of the frequency domain signal kurtosis(): kurtosis of the frequency domain signal bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.
+mad(): Median absolute deviation max(): Largest value in array
+min(): Smallest value in array
+sma(): Signal magnitude area
+energy(): Energy measure.
+Sum of the squares divided by the number of values.
+iqr(): Interquartile range
+entropy(): Signal entropy
+arCoeff(): Autorregresion coefficients with Burg order equal to 4
+correlation(): correlation coefficient between two signals
+maxInds(): index of the frequency component with largest magnitude
+meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+skewness(): skewness of the frequency domain signal
+kurtosis(): kurtosis of the frequency domain signal
+bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
+angle(): Angle between to vectors.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

 gravityMean
 timeBodyAccMean
 timeBodyAccJerkMean
 timeBodyGyroMean
 timeBodyGyroJerkMean

 The complete list of variables of each feature vector is available in 'features.txt'

-Each feature was recorded for 30 subjects, each performing 6 different activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
+Each feature was recorded for 30 subjects, each performing 6 different activities:

+WALKING
+WALKING_UPSTAIRS
+WALKING_DOWNSTAIRS
+SITTING
+STANDING
+LAYING.

 Data Cleaning Process
 =====================